-The following option may be useful: -queryserver-config-enable-table-acl-dry-run: Only emit metrics when an ACL denies a request, but let the actual request pass through successfully.
+The following option may be useful: -queryserver-config-enable-table-acl-dry-run: Only emits to the TableACLPseudoDenied metric when an ACL denies a request, but let the actual request pass through successfully.
 This allows you to test and verify ACL changes without running the risk of breakage.